Out & About for the week of Oct. 21

 ELIZABETH CITY – The Museum of the Albemarle will host its Museum Gift Shop Annual Christmas Open House from 10 a.m. — 2 p.m.
 Saturday, Nov.
 6.

-North Carolina Author Blair Jackson will be onsite with her new book, “Captain Al and Big Blue.”
-The book is illustrated with 18 original water colors by local artist Mary Edwards.
+North Carolina Author Blair Jackson will be onsite with her new book, “Captain Al and big Blue.”
+The book is richly illustrated with 18 original water colors by local artist Mary Edwards.

 The event is free, and open to the public.